 Frequently, companies approach brand voice development by beginning with tone.
 Think lists of adjectives: friendly, helpful, serious, smart, clear, etc. Sometimes they further define these characteristics through contrasting words, such as “fun, but not silly,” or “helpful, but not overbearing.”
 In theory, this approach makes sense.
 But in practice, trying to nail down your brand’s tone through lists of adjectives and contrasting pairs is ineffective.
 The words describe qualities that any brand would aspire to—or that no brand would.

-So generating a list of words that mean something to you, but that will leave others clueless isn’t the way to go.
-A far better approach is to define and communicate your brand voice with a persona or personality.
+Generating a list of words that mean something to you, but will leave others clueless isn’t the way to go.
+A far better approach is to use personas to develop brand voice.

-Product development, customer experience, and marketing teams often use personas and archetypes to build understanding and empathy for their users or audiences.
-Built on quantitative and qualitative data, personas can help teams stay connected to the people they are trying to reach and serve.
+Product development, customer experience, and marketing teams often use personas to build understanding and empathy for their audiences.
+Built on quantitative and qualitative data, personas can help teams stay connected to the people they are trying to serve.